-There is no application form for this procedure.
+Please download the Registration Extension Application form (Word) and submit to the Student Conduct and Compliance Team, along with any supporting documentation.
 A Panel will be convened to consider your application and the Panel will decide whether to extend your registration period.
 Extensions are normally for a period of up to one year.

-Submit a statement outlining why you require additional time to complete your programme, along with any supporting documentation, to the Student Conduct and Compliance Officer, Adam Bowman.
+Submit your completed application form outlining why you require additional time to complete your programme, along with any supporting documentation, to the Student Conduct and Compliance Officer, Adam Bowman.

 Mail: Student Conduct and Compliance Team, St George’s University of London, Governance, Legal and Assurance Services, Ground Floor, Hunter Wing, London, SW17 0RE

 Please ensure that your statement includes a summary of progression on the programme to date.